ADGEfficiency/programming-resources/programming.md

 Complexity == bad!

+Simple baselines are important in data science
+- something that is easy to get working
+- something to compare a more complex solution too

 YAGNI = you ain't gonna need it
 - don't add features in before you know whether you need it